Prabagini/Classification-Analysis/README.md

 ## Interpret

-In XG Boost Model, True Positive : 694(Number of customers deposited )\ True Negative : 6744(Number of customers didn't deposit)\ False Positive : 559(Number of customers didn't deposit but predicted as deposited)\ False Negative : 241(Number of customers deposited but predicted as not deposited)\ In this scenario, it is important to reduce the False Negative number.
-The XG Boost model having precision of 0.55 predicting the True positive from the overall predicted positive with 90% accuracy.
+In XG Boost Model,
+- True Positive : 694(Number of customers deposited )
+- True Negative : 6744(Number of customers didn't deposit)
+- False Positive : 559(Number of customers didn't deposit but predicted as deposited)
+- False Negative : 241(Number of customers deposited but predicted as not deposited) In this scenario, it is important to reduce the False positive number.

 ![graph1](Images/duration.png)